NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 <!-- plot created using /docs/source/plotting_scripts/reg_cap_cost_plot.py -->

 Regional capital cost multipliers for the above technologies are available at zonal resolution.
-The capital cost multipliers for PV, land-based wind, and offshore wind are incorporated upstream in the supply curves produced by reV; therefore, the mulitpliers used in ReEDS for these technologies are set to 1.0 to avoid double counting.
+The capital cost multipliers for PV, land-based wind, and offshore wind are incorporated upstream in the supply curves produced by reV; therefore, the multipliers used in ReEDS for these technologies are set to 1.0 to avoid double counting.